LoayEgbaria/AndroidFitnessApp_riseUp/README.md

 - **REST APIs**: Enables communication between the app and the backend server for data synchronization and enhanced features.
 - **Calendar Integration**: Visual progress tracking with a built-in calendar.
 - **Notifications**: Regular reminders for hydration, workout sessions, and nutrition goals.
+- **Motivational Sentences**: Dynamic display of motivational quotes to keep users engaged and inspired.